COPD & CYSTIC FIBROSIS

 The large intake of air into the lungs during laughter may be causing a loss of carbon dioxide, or having a cooling or dehydration affect on the airways resulting in bronchoconstriction and airway sensitivity.
 In agreement, the 2012 GINA Global Strategy for Managing Asthma recognises that extreme emotional expressions such as “laughing, crying, anger and fear can lead to hyperventilation and hypocapnia that can cause airway narrowing.”

 A number of researchers have determined an inverse relationship between length of breath hold time and breathing volume.
 Over the past fifteen years, Patrick McKeown has measured the comfortable breath hold time of thousands of individuals with asthma.
 Mild asthmatics consistently hold their breath for up to twenty seconds, moderate for fifteen seconds and severe for up to ten seconds.
-The measurement applied was developed by the Late Russian Dr Konstantin Buteyko and is known as the “control pause”.
+The measurement applied was developed by the Late Ukranian Dr Konstantin Buteyko and is known as the “control pause”.

 Here is how you can measure your own “control pause”: